ofirBarIlan/Advanced_Programming_Project/README.md

 # Java Scrabble Project
 This repository contains a Scrabble application developed using the MVVM (Model-View-ViewModel) architecture.
 The application allows players to interact with a user-friendly GUI built with JavaFX, where they can play the game and receive real-time feedback on word validity and points.
+The players can play alone, or alongside other players through a web application.
+In addition, games can be saved and loaded as the players wish.

 # Architecture Overview
 The Scrabble app follows the MVVM architecture pattern, which separates the concerns of the user interface (View) from the underlying logic and data (Model).
 The ViewModel acts as the mediator between the View and the Model.